H’seven

 She keys the ID protocol and the pre-established routine to align and deposit the craft in the first available berth initializes.

 An arcing turn and deceleration threatens to tear some of her favorite organs loose from their moorings, but lines her up with the approach beacon.
-Her head feels full of clouds, her vision gray and fuzzy.
+Her head feels full of clouds, her vision fuzzy.

 Somewhere along an imposing wall of ancient, weathered rock, transformation optics conceal the docking portals and the ordnance bracketing them.
-She is trying to recall with clarity her one previous visit here as she braces for collision with a rugged, looming stone face.
-Transition through the palisade into the bay is barely a waver of illusory visuals around the penetration.
-The holographic curtain across the mesa face remains undisturbed.
+She is trying to recall with clarity her one previous visit here as she braces for collision with a looming stone face.

 Cooling mist fogs onto the craft and steam billows from its skin as it is nestled into its docking cradle.
 Silent fans suck at the cloud of superhot vapor bursting from the interface.